 What is Shade of the Morning Sun?

-Shade of the Morning Sun is a chronicle of a family over three generations from about 1968 and forward.
+Shade of the Morning Sun is the chronicle of a Scottish-American family over three generations from 1968-2068.
 It is told as an ongoing series of connected short stories with the same main characters:

 Carrie Sawyer (b.
-1979) – recovering addict, restless traveler, and searching artist
+1979) – searching artist, recovering addict, and mom-in-training

 Jonathan Reese (b.
 1975) – Iraq war veteran and state trooper, married to Carrie